Wafris/wafris-rb/README.md

       # necessary if you're using an SSL connection.
       ssl_params: { verify_mode: OpenSSL::SSL::VERIFY_NONE }
     )
-    # Max memory for your redis instance in MB.
-Default is 25MB.
-    c.maxmemory = 30
-    # Connection pool size for your redis instance.
-Default is 20.
-    c.redis_pool_size = 25
 end
 ```

 Note that Redis defaults to the environment variable, `REDIS_URL`.
-So we recommend using something different especially if you're using multiple Redis instances.
+So we recommend using something different (i.e. `WAFRIS_REDIS_URL`) especially if you're using multiple Redis instances.

-#### What is maxmemory and why do I need to set it?

-Most Redis instances you provision will come with some kind of max memory limit.
-We have features on the roadmap that will help with memory management.

 ### 3. Testing in Development (optional)